Sustainable Resources and Energy Supply B.Sc.

 If you are interested in studying sustainable resources and energy supply, you should be interested in science and engineering.
 During your basic studies in the first two semesters you will intensively focus on math, particularly differential and integral equations, mechanics, and chemistry.
 Unlike the other engineering sciences, this course of study required advanced interest in geological relationships.
 RWTH Aachen offers a bridge program to intensify and complete your knowledge before beginning studies.

 RWTH "Georesources and Materials Technology" Self Assessment

 Do you want more perspectives?
 Use the diverse resources we have available!
 You can find our recommendations in the media library.

-Engineers with comprehensive skills and practical experience in the field of raw materials and energy engineering are highly sought after in the wake of the arising energy transition and resource scarcity.
-Engineers with interdisciplinary skills and the ability to look at the system holistically are particularly attractive to employers.
-Graduates are able to find employment not only in Germany but around the world in these fields.
+Engineers with comprehensive skills and practical experience in the field of raw materials and energy engineering are highly sought after in the wake of the arising energy transition and resource scarcity, especially with their special course-specific focus on the energy mix from raw materials to security of supply.

 Master's Degree Prospects

 Following their Bachelor's program, graduates can choose between two different Master's programs.
 The M.Sc.
 Sustainable Energy Supply covers the three subject areas of raw materials, mechanical engineering, and electrical engineering.
 The M.Sc.
 Mineral Resources Engineering offers specialization options in mining and recycling.
 Within the Master's specializations, students choose courses that allow them to follow their own interests and build an individual subject profile.

 Graduates of the B.Sc.
 Sustainable Resources and Energy Supply are offered the opportunity to choose other degree programs beyond the subject-specific Master's programs, such as environmental engineering.